GraphicsProgramming/learnd3d11/docs/index.md

 Assume we cloned the empty main, already setup with `GLFW`

-## HelloWindow
+## The Window

-OK let's start with the whole example for a HelloWindow first
+Let's start with the whole example code for creating a simple window first.
+We use the GLFW library to create our window and as you can probably see, it's really not that much code.
+The following code opens a new blank window titled `"LearnD3D11 - Hello Window"` and will leave it open until you hit close.

 ```cpp
 #include <GLFW/glfw3.h>